jankazil/isd-lite-data/docs/public-api.md

   Write `self.observations` to NetCDF with float32 data variables and CF‑style time encoding.

 * `@classmethod from_netcdf(cls, file_path: pathlib.Path) -> Stations`
-  Load station metadata and observations from an existing NetCDF file created by `write_observations2netcdf`.
+  Load station metadata and observations from an existing NetCDF file.
 Creates and populates both `self.meta_data` (as a Pandas DataFrame) and `self.observations` (as an `xarray.Dataset`) with the same structure and attributes as when originally written.
-The NetCDF file must follow the encoding and variable naming conventions produced by `write_observations2netcdf`.
+The NetCDF file must have been created by `write_observations2netcdf` or follow the encoding and variable naming conventions produced by `write_observations2netcdf`.
 Returns a fully populated `Stations` instance ready for further filtering, analysis, or re-export.

 ---